davidgilbertson/react-recollect/README.md

 Hiding away immutability like this allows for simpler code, but there may be times when you're left scratching your head.

-But you can see in this fancy footwork that if you used the _global_ store object inside the render method of a component, you'd actually be getting the previous version of the data, because the 'update components' step comes before the 'update the global store' step.
+If you read from the _global_ store object inside the render method of a component, you'd actually be getting the previous version of the data, because the 'update components' step comes before the 'update the global store' step.

 Another example: